 [Note: The late Minnesota poet Franklin Brainard, my high school English teacher, took one look at my drawing when I brought it to him in his office under the second-floor stairs, where I used to hide out between classes to avoid the neighborhood bullies in the hallways, and asked me about the woman's leg.
 I had not realized I had drawn a woman's leg.]

-My first hypothesis about my sexuality was when I was eighteen.
+My first hypothesis about my sexuality was after high school when I was eighteen.
 It came to me while smoking opiated weed with college friends in Manchester-by-the-Sea, north of Boston.
 I'd also had my first beer that day, frosty mug on a hot beach.
-That night my friends were all bouncing on a water-bed pretending it was kindergarten, and I was in the corner of the room with my face in the carpet, looking at my death on the front page of a newspaper.
+That night my friends were all bouncing on a water-bed pretending it was kindergarten, and I was in the corner of the room with my face in the carpet, looking at my death on the grainy front page of an old newspaper.
 I was a gay male in a female body.
-(This was before the rape.)
-Somehow this jumble of traits made sense to me at the time, justifying the feeling of being queer with the mismatched fleshy curves.
+Somehow this jumble of male-female traits made sense to me, justifying the feeling of being queer with the fleshy mismatched curves.

-I remember a male lover once saying to me, laughing, "you're like a guy, I can hang out with you!"
-Decades later one of my daughter's early tattoos was "Steve," occupying shoulder territory in what would later be a full left sleeve.
+I remember a male lover later saying to me, laughing, "you're like a guy, I can hang out with you!"
+(Decades later, one of my daughter's early tattoos was "Steve," occupying shoulder territory in what would become a full left sleeve.
 I asked her who that was.
 It's what my high school football friends call me, because, well ... my sense of humor.
-Yup.
-Got that.
+Hmm.)

 Two-Spiritedness means that “everything is sacred, everything has use, the creator made no mistakes.”
-Research reveals the presence of male- and female-bodied Two Spirits living dignified, often revered, lives within indigenous cultures for many centuries.
+Research over many centuries reveals the presence of male- and female-bodied Two Spirits living dignified, often revered, lives within indigenous cultures.
 At some point people like us fell out of favor among Europeans.
-We became the enemy to the binary equation of status quo equals male-in-charge plus females-in-submission.
+We were contrary to the binary equation of status quo equals male-in-charge plus females-in-submission.
 I make the latter plural because they usually are.
-The idea that a solitary female or two-spirited male/female could stand on her own feet and make fully independent decisions was … anathema.
-It still is, in most parts of the allegedly civilized world.
-If you do not follow the latest trendy instructions on how to trim down the excesses of your unique soul and shave off the persistent reminders of your natural self, you will be left to rot outside the protection of the Law.
-And of the Church Fathers.
+The idea that a solo female or two-spirited male/female could stand on her (or his) own feet and make fully independent decisions was … anathema.
+Still is, in most parts of the allegedly civilized world, where you may find yourself outside the protection of the Law.
+And the Church Fathers.
 Ideally long-ago signed Constitutions and repeated Civil Rights protests would offer safeguards against the cynical unions of Church and State, but these protections generally exist in name only.
 Basically you’re on your own, queer-baby.
 Suck down the trauma-medicine and try to blend in.

-So Andrea Gibson standing on stage precisely verbalizing the agony and wonder and beauty of what life feels like to me throughout every waking moment and every nightmarish dream, Andrea Gibson unafraid to dig down deep into the pain and still drag out bits of humor, Andrea Gibson calling it, telling it like it is…this was a slice of heaven for me.
+So Andrea standing on stage elegantly verbalizing the agony and wonder and beauty of what life feels like to me throughout every waking moment and every nightly dream, Andrea unafraid to dig down deep into the pain and still drag out bits of humor, Andrea calling it, telling it like it is…this was a slice of heaven for me.
 My spirits happily clashed, cried, Zen-clapped.
 Amen.
 Awomen.

 28 SEPTEMBER 2018